 The Uplink data status IE may be included in the SERVICE REQUEST message to indicate which PDU session(s) associated with the access type the SERVICE REQUEST message is sent over have pending user data to be sent.

-The PDU session status information element may be included in the SERVICE REQUEST message to indicate the PDU session(s) available in the UE associated with the access type the SERVICE REQUEST message is sent over.
+The PDU session status information element may be included in the SERVICE REQUEST message to indicate:

+- the single access PDU session(s) not in 5GSM state PDU SESSION INACTIVE in the UE associated with the access type the SERVICE REQUEST message is sent over; and

+- the MA PDU session(s) not in 5GSM state PDU SESSION INACTIVE and having user plane resources established in the UE on the access the SERVICE REQUEST message is sent over.

 If the SERVICE REQUEST message includes a NAS message container IE, the AMF shall process the SERVICE REQUEST message that is obtained from the NAS message container IE as described in subclause 4.4.6.